-Welfare Support & Advice
+Welfare Support and Advice

-Welfare Reform: Changes to the benefits system
+Welfare Reform: The benefits system

 Under Occupancy (Bedroom Tax)

 If your home is bigger (has more bedrooms) than your family needs, your housing benefit is reduced by 14% for one ‘spare’ bedroom and 25% for two or more ‘spare’ bedrooms.

 If you receive housing benefit, you are entitled to one bedroom for: